McCollum scores 37 as Trail Blazers rout Kings 125-99

 TIP-INS

 Trail Blazers: With a 3-pointer midway through the third quarter, McCollum passed Rasheed Wallace (9,119 points) for 10th place on Portland’s career scoring list.
-Next up is Mychal Thompson at 9,215.
+Next up is Mychal Thompson at 9,215. … Enes Kanter finished with 11 points and 15 rebounds.

 Kings: Center Richaun Holmes (sore left ankle) was scratched about 30 minutes before opening tip.
-Coach Luke Walton switched to a three-guard lineup and rookie Tyrese Haliburton made his first NBA start.
+Walton switched to a three-guard lineup and rookie Tyrese Haliburton made his first NBA start.
 Haliburton finished with 12 points and eight assists.

 UP NEXT